-Spring has sprung – and gone again, in terms of weather.
+Spring has sprung – and for once, the weather reflects this...for now.
 The first week in March marks more than just a psychological switch from winter, though.
 There’s a positive glut of gastronomic marketing opportunities for the savvy business owner, all in celebration of the very reason your customers choose you: delicious drinks and fabulous food.

 First up, it’s Veggie Month.
 From meat-free Cornish pasties and sausage rolls to vegetarian dishes inspired by street food from around the world, there’s never been more choice for those who don’t eat meat.
 There are also more and more people cutting back on their meat intake; so-called flexitarians.
 Here’s a whole month devoted to more sustainable dishes; a vital message at a time when climate change is making big news and just after we’ve experienced the hottest February day ever recorded in the UK.

 In addition to Veggie month, March 7th marks Plant Power Day.
 A day created relatively recently in a joint effort between Alpro and BOSH!, the day seeks to encourage people to “take plants off the side-lines and make them the headliner of any meal”.
 This is your Cafe's chance to promote your plant-based coffees, be it a coconut spiced latte or an oat milk alternative hot chocolate.
 Don't forget your food either!
 Costa Coffee's Vegan Ham and CheeZe toastie was a raging success, highlighting the demand for plant-based food currently.
 Make sure to capitalise on this.